luisgdelafuente/hal149com/src/content/posts/ai-is-the-new-browser.md

 ChatGPT is no longer a chatbot.
 It's an **operating system**, an **app store**, and increasingly, the place where users complete tasks without ever leaving the conversation.
 And this radically changes the rules of the game for any business that depends on web traffic.

-## The "Startup Killer" Pattern

-OpenAI has perfected a brutal strategy: it allows startups to build on its API, watches which ones gain traction, and then launches native versions that replace them. <a href="https://www.youtube.com/watch?v=gPWmrVSFLRM" target="_blank" rel="nofollow">As analyst Ondrej points out</a>, this explains why so many successful startups built on OpenAI are being eliminated by the platform itself.

-It's a cycle we've seen before in other tech industries, but never at this speed or with this reach.

 ## The Tools That Change Everything

 ### Apps SDK: The End of "Going to a Website"